Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 Some publishers try to make you believe that by having paid entries in their resource you will also do something for the search engine ranking of your website.
 I think that such claims lack any credibility.
 First of all: How on earth can a resource which itself has a very poor search engine ranking help others in any way?
 That killer alone applies to nearly all BGs.

 In principle, it can have some SEO value to have links to your website on another website covering the same topical area.
-However, the search engines are nowadays very good at limiting that effect to those cases where links can really be regarded as evidence for high usefulness and popularity of the linked websites.
-The times where you could simply purchase some links to improve your website ranking are long over.
+However, the search engines are nowadays rather good at limiting that effect to those cases where links can really be regarded as evidence for high usefulness and popularity of the linked websites.
+The times when you could simply purchase some links to improve your website ranking are long over.

 My clear conclusion: Forget about any “SEO value” of buyer's guide listings, even if they explicitly sell you “SEO keywords”.
 It is not credible in any way that anything of that could work.
 Of course, BGs can produce other kinds of value.